glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 ![Image](images/footer.svg)

 ???
 Hi!
-I'm katie, and this isn't the talk you're expecting.
+I'm Katie, and this is "what is deployment, anyway?"

+This isn't the talk you're expecting.

 ---